Welcome to the

 Empowering children and families in ways that remind of Robert, whose life left us richer, but whose death at the hands of a distracted driver motivates us to act.

-and this year we've decided to emphasize Robert's Annual Ride as a personal journey.
+years and this year we've decided to again emphasize Robert's Annual Ride as a personal journey.

 We feel that the virus is still a threat to many